wasalm/simple-live-audio-streamer/README.md

 and set PRCE support off.
 When you get the error *plugin-static.h not found* see https://redmine.lighttpd.net/boards/3/topics/5912.

+## Mac App bundle
+For MacOS an application is a folder containing all the resources the app needs.
+To create an application one needs to compile the Objective-C app in *components/bundle/src/Grace Livestream.xcodeproj* and export it to *components/bundle/dist/bundle.app*

+Later the build scripts will replace the empty program with the correct binaries.

 ## Build scripts
 Build scripts are in the folder build-scripts.